Friends of Grasslands Grassy Ecosystem Grants

 - details of an assigned FoG contact for project liaison.

-(a) Note FoG is not required to collect GST therefore an applicant or their organisation may be obligated to pay GST out of the grant amount offered if they are registered to collect GST.
+(a) Note a FoG grant includes GST.
+This may have project budget implications if an applicant or their organisation is obligated to pay GST out of the grant to the Australian Tax Office.

 Conditions for acceptance and acquittal are necessary for FoG to account for and justify funding of Supported Projects grants to its members and to meet FoG’s statutory reporting obligations.
 Given the modest amounts of funding on offer FoG will endeavour to keep grant acquittal requirements to the minimum possible.
 For example, requested information and deliverables are likely to include:

 - request for written acknowledgement advising acceptance (or otherwise) of the Letter of Offer and associated conditions;

 - what the grant is expected to be used for based on the grant application, FoG’s offer, and/or any variation subsequently negotiated with and agreed to by FoG;

 - confirmation of project dates and of planned expenditure of the grant offer, and preferred method of payment (b);

 - instructions on how to obtain payment of the grant;